 Geese cheering for their university team

-Universities & Colleges Sep 8, 2022
+Universities & Colleges Oct 14, 2025

 This calls for a celebratory dogpile!

-What is Spirit Week?
+What is Spirit week?

-See how Nipissing University put a twist on their Spirit Week by bringing a classic boardgame alive on campus: Take me to the Case Study
+See how Nipissing University put a twist on their Spirit Week by bringing a classic board game alive on campus: Take me to the Case Study

 Ah, pajama day.
 A Spirit Week classic!

-• Pep Rally: What better way to kick off spirit week and begin the countdown to the big game than with a classic pep rally?
 Make it extra fun by staging fun competitions between classes.
-Tug-of-war is a popular and simple game, along with relay races and school trivia.
-Hand out door prizes to everyone who attends—game-day pennants and foam fingers can be useful throughout the week and will come in handy during tailgating parties and the game itself later in the week.
+Tug-of-war is a popular and straightforward game, along with relay races and school trivia.
+Hand out door prizes to everyone who attends game day.
+Pennants and foam fingers can be helpful throughout the week and will come in handy during tailgating parties and the game itself later in the week.

 Stakes are always high in tug-of-war, pool or no pool